maximpike/maximpike/README.md

 ## About Me 🍀
 I’m Max — a Software Engineer with over 5 years of experience building backend & frontend systems, automating infrastructure, and streamlining data-driven processes.

-I enjoy solving tough problems with clean, scalable solutions, and I’ve worked across fintech, DevOps, and cloud environments.
+I enjoy solving tough problems with clean, scalable solutions, and I’ve worked across fintech, DevOps, and cloud environments — these days focused on the investment & asset management world.

 ## My Tech Stack 💻
 <div align="left">